 As a traveler, one of the most common dilemmas is an unplanned extended layover.
 It’s happened to me more than once, and what was supposed to be just a quick, hour-long stay turned into a 7-hour distressful wait.
 This is not what I want for you on your Seoul layover.

-If you find yourself experiencing a layover at Incheon Airport, fret not.
+If you find yourself experiencing a layover at Incheon Airport, fret not, but be aware that you will need to fill out a K-ETA and Q-Code before arriving at Incheon Airport.
 You're still going to have a great time because there are tons of things to do in Incheon Airport to have fun while awaiting a flight.